 Thanks to the partnership agreement entered into between the Ministries and Realdania, the Danish Government’s policy goal that The Danish Architecture Center’s ordinary operations should not be financed exclusively with public means is met.

 The objective of the partnership financing of the Public Service activities is to ensure the foundation for:

 - the Danish Government being able to achieve goals deriving from the concrete project activities defined in Initiative 1 in the Danish Government’s policy, “Growth with will, Denmark in the culture- and experience economy”

 - Realdania being able to achieve goals deriving from its fund strategy and from the “dissemination and debate” initiative.

 Funding of Projects

-The goals are reached through the concrete project types described in The Danish Architecture Centre’s commerce- and culture profiles.
+The goals are reached through the concrete project types described in The Danish Architecture Center’s commerce- and culture profiles.
 Costs arising from the implementation of professional projects are not covered by the operations grant.
 The projects are financed with project-related income and with subsidies from Ministries, funds, sponsors and collaborative agreements with public authorities and private commercial enterprises.
-A specific agreement is entered into between The Danish Architecture Centre and the financing party for each individual project.
+A specific agreement is entered into between The Danish Architecture Center and the financing party for each individual project.

-The Danish Architecture Centre is obliged to:
+The Danish Architecture Center is obliged to: